EY-Algerie-CyberSecurity/SharpStat/README.md

 ## Description

 This script will attempt to connect to all the supplied computers and use WMI to execute `cmd.exe /c netstat -ano > <file>`.
 The file the output is saved to is specified by '-file'.
 Once the netstat command is running, the output is read via remote SMB call and then deleted.
-The script will save the result on an output files in two format (.txt and .csv), you have to indicate juste the name of the file.
+The script will save the result on an output files in two format (.txt and .csv), the .txt format will be as format of Cypher Query to be directly injected on Neo4j, you have to indicate juste the name of the file.

 While this isn't the stealthiest of scripts (because of the cmd.exe  execution and saving to a file), sometimes you gotta do what you gotta do.
 An alternative would be to use WMI to remotely query netstat information, but that WMI class is only available on Win10+ systems, which isn't ideal.
 This solution at least works for all levels of operating systems.